ezequielmastrasso/EzequielM-WP-Theme/README.md

 ------
 * general House Keeping
 * wordpress 100% compatible code needed
+* search by color need better color picker, jquerys one?
+* when pressing back on the browser, the rgb fields are correct, but picker gets resetted
 * merge site css files to customize colors and look in a better way
 * make gigapan category to use a free flash highRes viewer similar to krPano
 * automatically generate left column from categories parents as in